lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

    ```
    {:codeblock}

-   For example, if you are creating an instance called _my-instance_ in _us-south-2_ and using the _bc1-2x4_ profile, your `instance-create` command would look similar to the following sample:
+   For example, if you are creating an instance that is called _my-instance_ in _us-south-2_ and using the _bc1-2x4_ profile, your `instance-create` command would look similar to the following sample:

    ```
    $ ibmcloud is instance-create \